postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 archives every directory older than that value.
 The current directory remains in literal generated Vite globs.
 Missing historical years are allowed; a future year directory fails with an instruction to update the configured season first.
-Exact lowercase extensions preserve the current exclusion of uppercase `.JPG` files.
+Exact lowercase extensions preserve the current exclusion of upper-case `.JPG` files.
 Root-level historical files and the two raffle profile exceptions are fixed adapter configuration, not annual work.
 Dynamic `/media` inputs are not configured and continue through Vite normally.